OneBitSoftware/TeamStore/DevNotes.md

 * options.DisableAutomaticKeyGeneration(); from EncryptionService.cs, line 19
 * copy the key from the IntegrationTests\Keys folder to the TeamStore\Keys folder (in the web application)

+OR you can copy the one from the UnitTests / IntegrationTests folder for dev purposes.

 I haven't figured out a CLI way to generate the keys yet.

 ## Azure AD Setup

+Everything is configured to currently run in my dev Azure AD instance.
+The application is set up with the return URL's and Key.

+The Azure AD tenant details and client ID are in the appsettings.json file.
+You can register your own Azure AD Application and change them to yours if you wish.
+The Graph API secret will also need updating.

+## Test projects
+Integration Tests create/read data against a real database - testdatabase.db in the IntegrationTests folder.
+It will be created with .EnsureCreated during test run.
+It will not be deleted.

+Unit Tests use the EFCore In-memory database provider.